-When the Housing Element can be paid for the rent of two properties
+When the Housing Costs element can be paid for the rent of two properties

 If you and/or your partner are responsible for paying the rent for two properties, Universal Credit may provide help towards both rents.
 It may be paid to you as part of the Housing Element.
 You will then need to pay your rent to your landlord(s) yourself.

 If you are claiming for two properties, you may be asked to provide evidence of both rents.

 Universal Credit will not provide help towards both rents if the second property is for a student living away from home.

 Universal Credit will consider paying the Housing Element in the following circumstances: